 This leads us down a path of tension that can spread throughout the entire body and manifest itself in all sorts of issues to include: foot issues, knee pain, hip pain, back and neck alignment issues, tension headaches and you guessed it, vision problems!

 About a year ago, I started to realize that vision is more than just the eyes.
 It’s a full body experience and when you stop feeling what is going on not only in your body but what is going on outside your body, tension starts to set in.
 The parasympathetic nervous system goes beyond fight, flight or freeze and gets stuck in survival mode.
 It can remain in this state for a long time, and it’s hard to get out of it.
 This is one of the reasons many who have tried vision restoration and failed because they don’t quite understand how to get their nervous system to calm down and out of this state.

-I stopped thinking about fixing my vision and started working on fixing the things I didn’t even realize were broken.
+I stopped thinking about fixing my vision and started working on fixing the things I didn’t even realize were broken, starting with my mental awareness.
 As I slowly started to learn to relax and take in every moment and everything, I found the mind-body experience that I lost many years ago.

 So what is this mind-body experience?

 I’ll give you an example.
 You want to fix your vision and you try a technique like rocking, that I often speak of.
 You start rocking and the whole time you’re thinking, “If I do this, I’ll see clearly.”
 This is singular task thinking and because you are so focused on this one thing, you can’t see or experience anything else!
 You’ve blinded yourself from seeing and feeling everything else that is going on!
 Tension now has its clutches around you and you can’t escape it.
 You might understand the concept of rocking, but you’re not experiencing it!